Overview: What is Depression?

 A person with symptoms of depression or thoughts of suicide should get immediate help from their healthcare provider, a trusted friend or family member, or call 911.

 If you are with someone who is trying to attempt suicide, stay with that person and call 911 or your local emergency number immediately.
-If it is safe and you are able, you can also take the person to the closest hospital or emergency room.

 A confidential suicide hotline can be accessed in the U.S. by calling: